Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

   * single mouse click selection
   * selection with a rectangle having the upper left and bottom right corners in <i>(x1,y1)</i> and <i>(x2,y2)</i> respectively
   * selection with a polygon having the corners in pixel positions <i>(x1,y1), (x2,y2),…, (xn,yn)</i>
-  * -allowoverlap manages overlap and inclusion detection in rectangular selection.
+  * <i> -allowoverlap </i> manages overlap and inclusion detection in rectangular selection.
 If the flag is set to 1, both sensitives that were included completely and overlapped partially by defined rectangle will be detected, otherwise algorithm will chose only fully included sensitives.
 Default behavior is to detect only full inclusion.
   * any of these selections if shift_selection is set to 1.

 @subsubsection occt_draw_4_2_12  vmoveto